 Through concrete changes of the academic culture, system and procedures together with strategic recruitments, we aim towards equal gender balance within the faculty.
 We invest SEK 300 million over ten years on gender equality work to make Chalmers more successful.

-Background and motive
+Background and motive of Genie

 Like other technical universities, Chalmers has a very low proportion of women in its faculty.
 However, research shows that a more even gender balance leads to greater scientific success and a better working environment, for both men and women.
 As a strategy to become more excellent, Chalmers aims to increase the proportion of women among its faculty.